-When the meeting ended, you and your kids headed to the parking lot.
+The meeting ended, and you and your kids headed to the parking lot.
 Not only are they excited and talking about school.
-They were more in high spirits because you will stop by their regular ice cream for a treat.
+They were more in high spirits because you would stop by their regular ice cream for a treat.

 That shiny new ride you invested resources into is no longer in the spot you left it.
 Did you park it somewhere else?

-A bunch of possibilities goes through your head.
+A bunch of possibilities go through your head.
 Yet, one of them might be – “Was my vehicle repossessed or stolen?!”.